Who is German singer Gil Ofarim? | DW | 06.10.2021

 The singer's accusations against the hotel's staff come at a time when several representatives of the Jewish community have warned of increasing antisemitism in the country.

+According to the police, the hotel employee's description of the incident does not correspond to the musician's, and he has meanwhile filed a complaint for defamation.

-The fact that, in this case, a pop star was the victim of antisemitism of course contributed to additional media attention.
+The fact remains that, in this case, a pop star was at the center of the incident also contributed to additional media attention.

 So who is Ofarim?